core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Furthermore, the server may have ongoing observations started by Observe requests protected with an old Security Context.
 After completing the establishment of a new Security Context, the server MUST protect the following notifications with the Sender Context of the new Security Context.

-For each ongoing observation, the server can help the client to synchronize, by including also the 'kid context' parameter in notifcations following a group rekeying, with value set to the ID Context (Gid) of the new Security Context.
+For each ongoing observation, the server can help the client to synchronize, by including also the 'kid context' parameter in notifications following a group rekeying, with value set to the ID Context (Gid) of the new Security Context.

 If there is a known upper limit to the duration of a group rekeying, the server SHOULD include the 'kid context' parameter during that time.
 Otherwise, the server SHOULD include it until the Max-Age has expired for the last notification sent before the installation of the new Security Context.